 don't see any patents, or solid progress, or any in use, or anybody

 approaching it the way I've described here.

-Note that the city of Los Angeles recently finished a $400 million
+In 2013 the city of Los Angeles finished a $400 million project to

 Times: To Fight Gridlock, Los Angeles Synchronizes Every Red

 Light) It doesn't appear to have helped; Los Angeles has the

 worst traffic in the world according to a 2017 Inrix study.

 This is doable right now; no new technology is necessary, and the